emericg/OffloadBuddy/README.md

 #### Dependencies

-You will need a C++17 capable compiler and Qt 6.3 (with QtMultimedia, QtLocation and QtCharts).
+You will need a C++17 compiler and Qt 6.3+ with the following 'additional librairies':
+- Qt 5 Compatibility Module
+- Qt Multimedia
+- Qt Image Formats
+- Qt Positioning
+- Qt Location (not yet part of Qt6)
+- Qt Charts

 On Windows, the contribs builds fine with MSVC 2019 and 2022.
 On macOS you will need Xcode 12+.